Caramel Apple Bread Pudding

 - Leftover bread pudding can be reheated at 325°F for 15 minutes.

-Check our article ~ “Bain-Marie: A Water Bath” for tips and guidelines on this technique.
+Check our article on How To Use A Bain Marie for tips and guidelines on this technique.